ibm-cloud-docs/cloud-object-storage/web-application.md

 {: codeblock}
 {: javascript}

-The last code example shows the body of the `galleryView` template with the code that is needed to display our images.
-We get the `imageUrls` array from the `res.render()` method and iterate over a pair of nested `<div>...</div>` tags.
+The last code example shows the body of the `galleryView` template with the code that is needed to display your images.
+Get the `imageUrls` array from the `res.render()` method and iterate over a pair of nested `<div>...</div>` tags.
 Each sends a `GET` request for the image when the `/gallery` route is requested.

 ```html
 <!DOCTYPE html>